danholodak/Fruit-Loops/ReadMe.md

  • Or if the space is already populated (does not include the class 'empty') the function will simply clear out all the information.

-The logic behid how the animation and sound happens is a bit more complicated
+### The logic behind how the animation and sound happens is a bit more complicated:

 ```javascript
 PPclickHandler(){